-Demonstrates some knowledge of features and characteristics of the period (AO1).
+Level 1 (1-3 marks) Demonstrates some knowledge of features and characteristics of the period (AO1).
 Shows some basic understanding of appropriate second order concept(s) but any attempt to explain ideas and reach a judgment on the issue in the question is unclear or lacks historical validity (AO2).
+The information is communicated in a basic/unstructured way.
+O marks No response or no response worthy of credit.